Loan Repayment Information

 Federal Direct Loan Exit Counseling

 All borrowers graduating or withdrawing from MSOE who received a Federal Direct Loan from MSOE are required to complete the Federal Direct Loan Exit Counseling.
-Exit counseling helps you understand your rights and responsibilities as a student loan borrower as well as provide useful tips and information to help you manage your loans.
+Exit counseling helps students understand their rights and responsibilities as a student loan borrower as well as provide useful tips and information to help them manage their loans.
 Complete Federal Direct Loan Exit Counseling here.

 Students have a six month grace period, after dropping below half-time enrollment, before beginning to make payments on their Federal Direct Loans.